 Stephen Curry, chair of the DORA Steering Committee said, “We are delighted to receive this funding from Arcadia.
 It is a tremendous vote of confidence in DORA and will help us to move up a gear in our efforts to develop and disseminate improved research assessment practices.”

-‘Arcadia is a charitable fund of Lisbet Rausing and Peter Baldwin.
-It supports charities and scholarly institutions that preserve cultural heritage and the environment.
-Arcadia also supports projects that promote open access and all of its awards are granted on the condition that any materials produced are made available for free online.
+‘Arcadia is aa charitable foundation that works to protect nature, preserve cultural heritage, and promote open access to knowledge.
+Arcadia supports projects that promote open access and all of its awards are granted on the condition that any materials produced are made available for free online.
 Since 2002, Arcadia has awarded more than $777 million to projects around the world.’

 About the San Francisco Declaration on Research Assessment (DORA)

 The Declaration on Research Assessment (DORA) recognizes the need to improve the ways in which the outputs of scholarly research are evaluated.
 The idea for the declaration was developed in 2012 during the Annual Meeting of the American Society for Cell Biology (ASCB) in San Francisco.
 It has become a worldwide initiative to advance practical and robust approaches to research assessment covering all scholarly disciplines and all key stakeholders including funders, publishers, professional societies, institutions, and researchers.
 DORA raises awareness and facilitates the implementation of good practice in research assessment to catalyze change and improve equity in academia.